im-kaushal/window-11/README.md

-# window-11
+# windows-11
-Experience window 11 in your PC - Click on Task Bar
+Experience windows 11 in your own old PC - Click on Task Bar